Risk Warning: Your Capital is at Risk.

 - Test your strategies with a demo account, if possible.
 When learning a new strategy, take advantage of your broker’s practice account to see if they might be wise to try with real coins.

 - Back up your e-wallet.
 Even if your broker doesn’t offer an integrated wallet, make sure you back up your Bitcoin digital assets regularly to avoid losing your coins.
 Security breaches and other issues can easily wipe out what you own.
 You might also consider setting up cold storage for your Bitcoin.

 - Never trade more than you can afford to lose.
 It’s a cardinal rule of trading, but it also applies to Bitcoin, particularly with CFDs.
 Most CFD customers lose money.
 Although leverage can mean big rewards, it can also mean astronomical losses that you’ll have to cover.

 - Don’t assume that Bitcoin is forever.
 The story of the internet — as well as trading — is often rags-to-riches-to-rags again.
-If you trade cutting-edge crypto assets, keep yourself informed about the marketplace daily.
+If you trade cutting-edge digital assets, keep yourself informed about the marketplace daily.